Zapper-fi/protocol/docs/api-intro/portfolio/claimables.md

 ### `claimables`

-The `claimables` query takes `addresses` input as an array, with optional `networks`.
+The `claimables` field from the `portfolio` query takes `addresses` input as an array, with optional `networks`.
 It returns fields such as `address`, `appId`, and the `token` object which contains useful information about a claimable token.

 ### Example Use Case: Claimables